- 3 More Free Top Notch Natural Language Processing Courses, by Matthew Mayo - Mar 31, 2021.

 The foundations of Data Science and machine learning algorithms are in mathematics and statistics.
 To be the best Data Scientists you can be, your skills in statistical understanding should be well-established.
 The more you appreciate statistics, the better you will understand how machine learning performs its apparent magic.

-- A Machine Learning Model Monitoring Checklist: 7 Things to Track, by Dral & Samuylova - Mar 11, 2021.
+- A Machine Learning Model Monitoring Checklist: 7 Things to Track, by Emeli Dral & Elena Samuylova - Mar 11, 2021.

 Once you deploy a machine learning model in production, you need to make sure it performs.
 In the article, we suggest how to monitor your models and open-source tools to use.